-Latitude and longitude of the DOA position with expected accuracy in nautical miles.
+Latitude and longitude of the DOA position with expected accuracy (i.e., estimated error) in nautical miles.
 The accuracy uses the value of the expected horizontal error, rounded up.
-If the expected horizontal error has the default value of 000.00, the accuracy1 is UNKNOWN.
-If the expected horizontal error is greater than 277.8 km (150 NM), the accuracy is shown as OVER 150 NM.
-The altitude of the DOA position is provided from the mean sea level in metres.
-Note that the altitude is considered to be auxiliary information and is not verified as part of MEOLUT commissioning.
+If the expected horizontal error has the default value of "000.00", the accuracy1 is "UNKNOWN".
+If the expected horizontal error is greater than 277.8 km (150 NM), the accuracy is shown as "OVER 150 NMS".